South Africa–United States relations: Diplomatic visits

 Under the National Party apartheid government, South African and American heads of state did not exchange visits, with the exception of two visits by F.W.
 De Klerk.
 However, three American Secretaries of State visited South Africa during that period: Henry Kissinger (1976) and Cyrus Vance (April and October 1978), both to discuss Rhodesia and Namibia; and James Baker (1990), to meet with De Klerk and ANC leaders.

 Diplomatic visits between the two nations increased near the end of apartheid.
 In February 1990, U.S. President George H. W. Bush invited both sitting South African President F.W. de Klerk and ANC leader Nelson Mandela to visit the White House.
 Both men accepted the invitation, with de Klerk scheduled to visit 18 June 1990 and Mandela, recently released from prison, scheduled to visit a week later.
 After controversy arose in South Africa, de Klerk postponed his visit.
 Mandela visited Washington on 24 June 1990 and met with President Bush and other officials.
 He also addressed a joint session of Congress.
 In September, de Klerk visited Washington, the first official state visit by a South African leader.

 Mandela was subsequently elected President of South Africa, and U.S. Vice President Al Gore and First Lady Hillary Clinton attended his inauguration in Pretoria in May 1994.
 In October of that year, Mandela returned to Washington for a state dinner hosted by U.S. President Bill Clinton.

 President Clinton visited South Africa in March 1998, marking the first time a sitting U.S. president visited the country.
 Since Clinton's visit, two of his successors have visited the country: President George W. Bush visited in July 2003, and President Barack Obama visited the country twice, in June 2013 (for a state visit) and in December of the same year (for the funeral of Mandela), with the latter being joined by 3 former presidents: Bush, Clinton and Jimmy Carter.

-Former Vice President (2009 to 2017) and current President Joe Biden has also travelled to the country in June 2010, to attend the opening ceremony of the 2010 FIFA World Cup.
+As Vice President (2009 to 2017), Joe Biden travelled to the country in June 2010, to attend the opening ceremony of the 2010 FIFA World Cup.

 List of visits

-The following is a list of visits by South African heads of state to the U.S. and by American heads of state to South Africa.
+The following is a list of visits by South African heads of state to the United States and by American heads of state to South Africa.